 Simon (Tak Than) Tso, CPA, CFA — CFO

 Mr. Tso is the Principal of Athena Chartered Professional Accountant Ltd., a full-cycle accounting firm that assists companies of all sizes with their financial reporting, regulatory filing and taxation requirements.
 Simon is also a co-founder of Zeus Capital Ltd., a boutique corporate finance firm that specializes in providing financial advisory, valuation and consulting services.
 Prior to his current roles, Simon spent a number of years as an associate at a local corporate finance firm and as a Senior Accountant at a firm of Chartered Accountants, where he managed numerous private and publicly-traded corporations, commonly acting as their Controller or Chief Financial Officer.
 Simon graduated with a Bachelor of Commerce (Finance) degree from the UBC Sauder School of Business, and is both a CFA Charterholder and a Chartered Professional Accountant.

-*Disclaimer: The profile provides information which was sourced and approved by Surge Exploration in order to help investors learn more about the company.
-Surge Exploration is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Surge Exploration Inc. (TSXV:SUR,OTCQB:SURJF,FWB:DJ5C).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Surge Exploration Inc., in order to help investors learn more about the company.
+Surge Exploration Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.